curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 ![Register Device](../images/4-migrating-to-passwordless-behavior/register-device.png)

 To onboard to Webauthn, the user must first authenticate with an existing credential.\
-In the example scenario this involves logging in with the password:
+In the example scenario this involves logging in with a username and password:

 ![Webauthn Create Account](../images/4-migrating-to-passwordless-behavior/webauthn-create-account.png)